 All these adventures added up to a great year, but now we do things slightly differently.

-Blogging Doesn’t Pay For our Travel 100%, But We’re Almost There
+5 Years of Blogging And it Didn’t Pay For Our Travel 100%, But We Were Almost There

 I started the blog for fun and to promote the idea of homeschooling and travelling with kids.
 I found out that it was possible to make money through blogging after I’d started, it was news to me.
 I was hanging out for the traffic to increase and Google to finally update PRs for a long time, but that wasn’t the answer, our income didn’t increased with the traffic.

 Just after my Google page rank increased to a 3 in year 1 of travel, we made a decent amount of money.
 Almost $2000 that month, enough to live off if we could keep up that level.
 By then we were also receiving press passes regularly.
 But then things slowed to a few hundred here and there.
 Other bloggers reported the same trend.
 Since then income has gradually improved month on month as I find new, more diverse and multiple income steams. (see below)